 Sires Introduces Legislation to Support Global Health Research and Development

-Washington, D.C.-- Today, Congressman Albio Sires introduced H.R.
-1515, the 21st Century Global Health Technology Act, to encourage the development of health products that are affordable, culturally appropriate, and easy to use in low-resource health systems.
-This bill will codify a program at the U.S. Agency for International Development (USAID) that funds this type of research.
+(Washington, D.C.)—Today, Congressman Albio Sires introduced the Global Health Innovation Act, to encourage the development of health products that are affordable, culturally appropriate, and easy to use in low-resource health systems.
+This bill will require the U.S. Agency for International Development (USAID) to submit a report on the development and use of global health innovations at the Agency.